 As they grow they tend to curl back on themselves until eventually the tip of the nail begins to dig into the leg.
-If it pierces the skin, it can be very painful for your dog and can also lead to infection.
+If the claw pierces the skin, obviously it cause your dog pain, but it can also lead to infection.

 The ideal time to trim your pet's claws is when you're cutting your Spaniel's nails.